This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 I might be biased, but the coast in Dorset is one of the best places you can visit in England, and indeed the UK.
 Being my childhood home, I’m ashamed to say it took me nearly 30-years to drive the Jurassic Coast but it was well worth the wait.
 From pre-historic history to beaches you won’t believe exist in Great Britain, this is one road trip you have to do when you visit the UK.

-Beyond that, the perfect ocean waters, cute pubs, fish and chips and fresh air hikes make this an ideal 3-day or even one week escape into the south of England.
+Beyond that, the perfect ocean waters, cute pubs, fish and chips and fresh air hikes make this an ideal 3-day trip, or you can bundle it together with more of the best places in South West England.

 How to get to the Jurassic Coast:

 From London (or other parts of the UK) you can catch trains into the likes of Poole, Bournemouth or Weymouth as good starting points to explore the coastline.
 Some European airlines fly into Bournemouth and Southampton, or it’s just a couple of hours by coach/train from the main London Airports.
 Check out one of our UK train websites to book discount tickets in advance (https://www.thetrainline.com/).

 While you could see a fair bit of the Jurassic Coast using a mixture of trains and busses, not only can this quickly get costly but it will also be harder to visit some of the most scenic spots and limit your options for times.
 I’d recommend hiring a car to make the most of your time here.

 Good starting points are in Poole or Bournemouth, where you could pick the car up and begin your road-trip.
 There is a whole host of accommodation across the Dorset and Devon coasts ranging from small BnBs to larger chain hotels.
 If you are travelling as a family or group consider booking a cottage along the Jurassic Coast.
 Expect prices to rocket and availability to be low during the summer months, and, like where I stayed, some of the smaller accommodation can be a hit or miss.